 Motion In order when another has the floor?
-Must be seconded?1 Debatable?
+Must be seconded?
+Debatable?
 Amendable?
 Can be reconsidered?
-Sample language Minutes - approve or correct before adoption No Yes Yes Yes Yes "I move adoption of the minutes as presented [or as amended]" ασομιση [If motion to approve already made] "I move that the minutes be amended by" Minutes - correct after approval See Amend Something After Adoption Nominations - to make No No Yes No Not if person elected learns of election and has not declined "I nominate [name]." inations - to close No Yes No Yes No "I move that nominations be closed."
-Nominations - to reopen No Yes No Yes Negative Vote Only "I move that nominations for [office] be reopened."
-Nominations - other motions relating to No Yes No Yes Yes "I move that candidates for [office] be nominated by [special process]."
-Objection to consideration of question Yes, unless person assigned the floor has not yet begun debate or offered a motion No No No Negative Vote (sustaining objection) Only "I object to consideration of the question."
+Sample language Nominations to make Ne No Yes Ne Not if person elected learns of election and has not declined "I nominate [name]."
+Nominations to close Ne Yes No Yes No "I move that nominations be closed."
+Nominations to reopen Ne Yes No Yes Negative Vote Only "I move that nominations for [office] be reopened."
+Nominations other motions relating to Ne Yes Ne Yes Yes "I move that candidates for [office] be nominated by [special process]."
+Objection to consideration of question Yes, unless person assigned the floor has not yet begun debate or offered a motion Ne Ne Ne Negative Vote (sustaining objection) Only "I object to consideration of the question."
 [As directed by the presiding officer, follow up with reasons for objection.]
+Point of Order Yes No No (but chair can permit full explanation) No No "Point of order!"
+"I rise to a point of order."
+[If purpose is to correct indecorum] "I call the member to order."

 Motion In order when another has the floor?
-Must be seconded?1 Debatable?
+Must be seconded?
+Debatable?
 Amendable?
 Can be reconsidered?
-Sample language Point of Order Yes No No (but chair can permit full explanation) No No "Point of order!"
-"I rise to a point of order." . , [If purpose is to correct indecorum] "I call the member to order."
-Parliamentary Inquiry 11 Yes No No No N/a "I rise to a parliamentary inquiry."
-"Parliamentary inquiry, Mr./Ms. Chairl" stpone Indefinitely No Yes Yes No Affirmative Vote "I move that the motion be postponed indefinitely."
+Sample language Parliamentary Inquiry 16 Yes Ne No No N/a "I rise to a parliamentary inquiry.
+"Parliamentary inquiry, Mr./Ms. Chair!"
+Postpone Indefinitely No Yes Yes Ne Affirmative Vote Only "I move that the motion be postponed indefinitely."
 [Effect is to kill a motion.]
-Postpone to a Certain Time, or Definitely No Yes Yes 12 Yes Yes "I move to postpone the question [or motion, if already made] to the next meeting."
-"I move to postpone the question [or motion] to [specific date.]
+Postpone to a Certain Time, or Definitely Ne Yes Yes Yes Yes "I move to postpone the question for motion, if already made] to the next meeting."
+"I move to postpone the question for motion] to [specific date.]
+Previous Question (immediately closes debate on the pending matter and the making of all subsidiary motions except a motion to Lay on the Table) No Yes No Ne Yes, but if vote was affirmative, only before any vote has been taken under it "I move the previous question."

-11 Is not voted on, but is responded to by the chair.
+&lt;sup>46 Is not voted on, but is responded to by the chair.

-12 Debate on a motion to postpone must be confined to its merits only, and cannot go into the main question except as necessary for debate of the motion to postpone.
+&lt;sup>17 Debate on a motion to postpone must be confined to its merits only, and cannot go into the main question except as necessary for debate of the motion to postpone.

 Motion In order when another has the floor?
-Must be seconded?1 Debatable?
+Must be seconded?
+Debatable?
 Amendable?
 Can be reconsidered?
-Sample language Previous Question (immediately closes debate on the pending matter and the making of all subsidiary motions except a motion to Lay on the Table) No · Yes No No Yes, but if vote was affirmative, only before any vote has been taken under it "I move the previous question."
-Rise to a Question of Privilege 13 Yes, but should not interrupt a person who has begun to speak No No No No "I rise to a question of privilege." or confirm No Yes Yes Yes Yes "I move that action on [topic] by the [committee] be confirmed [or ratified]."
-Reconsider 14 Yes, if person assigned the floor has not yet begun debate or offered a motion; cannot interrupt a person speaking Yes If motion to be reconsidered is debatable, debate can go into that question No No "I move to reconsider the vote on the motion relating to I voted on the prevailing side of that motion."
+Sample language Rise to a Question of Privilege Yes, but should not interrupt a person who has begun to speak Ne Ne Ne Ne "I rise to a question of privilege."
+Ratify or confirm Ne Yes Yes Yes Yes "I move that action on [topic] by the [committee] be confirmed [or ratified]."
+Reconsider Yes, if person assigned the floor has not yet begun debate or offered a motion; cannot interrupt a person speaking Yes If motion to be reconsidered is debatable, debate can go into that question Ne Ne "I move to reconsider the vote on the motion relating to I voted on the prevailing side of that motion."
+Rescind, repeal or annual Ne Yes Yes Yes Negative Vote Only "I move that the motion adopted on [date], referring to [topic], be rescinded."
+Substitute Se e Amend a Pend ding Motion Suspend the Rules No Yes No Ne Ne "I move to suspend the rules, which interfere with"

-^{13.}Is not voted on, but admissibility of question is ruled upon by the chair.
+&lt;sup>48 Is not voted on, but admissibility of question is ruled upon by the chair.

-14 See also CalPERS Rules of Order, section 230.
+&lt;sup>49 See also CalPERS Rules of Order, section 230.